Rnulanz/liri-node-app/README.md

 o	Genre of the movie
 o	Director of the movie
 o	Plot of the movie
-Last options that liri will give you is, liri’s option and liri will provide you with a wonderful musical choice.
+Last option that Liri will give you is, Liri’s option.
+With this Liri will provide you with a wonderful musical choice.

 Getting Started: